MrWook/angular-error-messages/README.md

 # mw-error-messages

-mw-error-messages is an AngularJS module that wrap the ngMessage into a easy to use directive.
+mw-error-messages is an AngularJS module that wrap the ngMessage into a easy to use directive for error validation.
+It has several features like an icon in the input field or to show that a field is valid and invalid.

 ##Requirements (tested in)
 - Angular (v1.5.8)